bodynar/bodynarf.react-components/readme.md

 5. *(Optional)* To use **Checkbox** component - install [bulma-checkradio](https://www.npmjs.com/package/bulma-checkradio) and make sure you imported these styles in parent container

 ## Description

+Mostly all components have root class with `bbr-` prefix.
+BBR - Bodynarf Bulma React
 ### Simple components
 Simple react components based on html elements.